-- Fit bottom of drive links between the 8. teeth in the sprocket in the nose of the - guide bar.
-9. Fit chain drive links in bar groove.
-10. Pull the bar forward until the chain is snug in the guide bar groove.
-Ensure all drive links are in the bar groove. - 11.
-Now, install chain brake making sure the adjusting pin is positioned in the lower hole in the guide bar.
+- Place chain over and behind clutch, fitting the drive links in the clutch drum sprocket. - Fit bottom of drive links between the teeth in the sprocket in the nose of the - guide bar.
+9. Fit chain drive links into bar groove.
+10. Pull guide bar forward until chain is snug in guide bar groove.
+Ensure all drive links are in the bar groove.
+11. Now, install chain brake making sure the adjusting pin is positioned in the lower - adjusting pin is positioned in the lower hole in the guide bar.
 Remember this pin moves the bar forward and backward as the screw is turned. - 12.
 Install chain brake nuts and finger tighten only.
 Once the chain is tensioned, you will need to tighten chain brake nuts.